There are a lot of situations in life where we’ll be forced to make difficult decisions.

 For example, this could mean buying and selling different kinds of goods, it could mean running an online eCommerce store, or it could even involve switching to a freelance-focused workflow.

-There are loads of ways to get started in a new career if you’re willing to put in the effort, and you’ll have your foot in the door before you know it.
+There are lots of ways to get started in a new career if you’re willing to put in the effort, and you’ll have your foot in the door before you know it.